 Binham Priory FAQs

 You can visit the Binham Priory ruins any reasonable hour.
-Hours for the church vary but when we last visited it was open for private prayer from 11:00 am to 3:00 pm.
+Hours for the church vary but when we last visited it was open for private prayer from 11:00 to 15:00.
+Get the latest here.

 It is free to visit the Binham Priory ruins and Parish Church.
 There is a donation box inside the church if you would like to contribute to the upkeep of this historic site.
 If you are looking for more free attractions, check out our list of the best things to do in Norfolk for free.